supmn084/Powershell/README.md

 This assumes you have a windows 10 PC running powershell 5 or above, and a pulse.

+### Folder Layout

+A lot of this repo has folders for various powershell or other scripting languag books where I have the working examples through the chapters, and the quizes at the end.
+You'll want to look into other folders aside from those for other scripts and little items or examples I've made

 ## License

 Nothing needed here.
 It's powershell...it's free.